Completing and submitting the appeal form

 What happens - step-by-step

-- download or request the SEND 35/a form (available on the tribunal section of GOV.UK)
+- find the form on the tribunal website

 - complete the form (include your child’s details, the decision you’re appealing and your reasons)